port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/github/examples.md

 <PortMonoRepoAppConfig/>

-:::info
+:::tip
-To Retrieve the root folders of your monorepo, you can use this syntax in your `port-app-config.yml`:
+To retrieve the root folders of your monorepo, you can use this following syntax in your `port-app-config.yml`:

 ```yaml
 - kind: folder